TESSLER LITERARY AGENCY LLC

 Committed to developing careers, we work as our clients' creative and business partner throughout the entire publishing process.
 Sharp editorial focus is given to authors before their work is submitted, and marketing support is provided along the way, as publishers begin to position the book in the marketplace through catalog copy, jacket designs, and marketing, promotion and launch strategies.

 We handle all domestic, UK, foreign, and subsidiary rights for our clientsincluding film and television, audio, and eformats.

 With a strong network of co-agents throughout the world, we aggressively promote our authors' work internationally and place our titles with leading foreign publishers.
 We regularly attend the Frankfurt Book Fair, the London Book Fair, and Book Expo America.
 Translation rights are sold directly in association with: Andrew Nurnberg Associates in Western and Eastern Europe, China and Latin America; Tuttle Mori in Japan and Thailand; Eric Yang Agency in Korea; the Kayi Agency in Turkey; Read n' Right in Greece; and the Deborah Harris Agency in Israel.

 We work non-exclusively with a variety of Hollywood-based agents for the placement of film, television and documentary rights.

 Michelle Tessler has worked in the publishing industry for over twenty years.
-Before launching her boutique agency in 2004, Michelle worked at the William Morris Agency and the prestigious literary agency Carlisle & Company (now Inkwell Management).
+Before forming her boutique agency in 2004, Michelle worked at the William Morris Agency and the prestigious literary agency Carlisle & Company (now Inkwell Management).
 She also spent seven years working in content and business development in the Internet industry, beginning in 1994 when she was hired by best-selling author James Gleick to help launch The Pipeline.
 In light of the digital opportunities that are transforming publishing, Michelle's experience in the Internet world is of great benefit to her authors, both as they navigate ebook opportunities, and as they look for creative and effective ways to market their books to niche communities that can be targeted online.